Best practices for creating a Seminar

 A step-by-step guide with best practices for creating high-quality, case-based teaching sessions.

 πŸ”Ή Step 1.
-Pre-Upload: Prepare Your Case
+Pre-Upload: Prepare Your Case Data

 Before uploading a case: